Pay $150 for an artist’s Magic 8-Ball? For the new Mattel Creations, ‘it is certain.’

 At launch, the Mattel Creations site—named after the original sign that hung above the suburban Los Angeles garage where Elliot and Ruth Handler and Harold Matson founded the business in 1945—will offer for sale original artwork featuring Barbie, Skeletor, Hot Wheels, and the Magic 8-Ball.
 The collection includes screen prints of the original artwork that accompanied the patent applications for each one ($75; $150 for foil prints), translucent versions of each toy so people can see their internal workings ($45 each), and clever reimaginings from rising-star artists ($75 for prints; $150 for a signed print).

-The visual artist (and DJ/producer/fashion designer) Gianni Lee renders Skeletor with lush brushstrokes that create a moody nobility for the supervillain, while Christina Martinez leans on her roots as a fashion illustrator to present a multicultural spectrum of five Barbies, using the fashion doll’s original black-and-white striped bathing suit as a jumping-off point into new looks for each of her rainbow coalition of aspirational young female figures.
+The visual artist (and DJ/producer/fashion designer) Gianni Lee renders Skeletor with lush brushstrokes that create a moody nobility for the supervillain, while Cristina Martinez leans on her roots as a fashion illustrator to present a multicultural spectrum of five Barbies, using the fashion doll’s original black-and-white striped bathing suit as a jumping-off point into new looks for each of her rainbow coalition of aspirational young female figures.

 “By offering our iconic brands as canvases for top artists, designers, musicians—the creators of our time,” says Dickson, “they’re inspired to work with us, which then leads to toys as art and these become collectibles.”